Vbubblery/ayolab-twitter/README.md

 ﻿# ayolab-twitter

+## Feature

+- create user
+- user can follow another user
+- user knows who follow him(her)
+- user can send a post
+- user can watch the followed users' posts.
+- user can watch the all recently followed users' posts.

+---

 ## Preparation:
 - Install Node.js from office website https://nodejs.org/en/ (Ps. the NodeJs version should be >= 10.16.3)
 - Chack the NodeJs and npm (or yarn) version